logdna/fluent-plugin-logdna/README.md

 - `env`: Environment Name: set to `env` given in each `record`
 - `meta`: Meta Object: set to `meta` given in each `record`

-### LogDNA Pay-per-gig Pricing

-Our [paid plans](https://logdna.com/pricing/) start at $1.25/GB per month, and it's based only on usage.
-There are no fixed data buckets and all paid plans include all features.

 ## Building a debian package for td-agent

 If you use td-agent you can build a debian package instead of installing via `td-agent-gem`.
 This requires that td-agent is already installed and that you've installed [fpm](http://fpm.readthedocs.io/en/latest/index.html).
 Then run `make` in your git directory.